- Describe human testicular and ovarian reproductive anatomies

 The oviducts, or fallopian tubes, extend from the uterus in the lower abdominal cavity to the ovaries, but they are not in contact with the ovaries.
 The lateral ends of the oviducts flare out into a trumpet-like structure and have a fringe of finger-like projections called fimbrae.
 When an egg is released at ovulation, the fimbrae help the nonmotile egg enter into the tube.
 The walls of the oviducts have a ciliated epithelium over smooth muscle.
 The cilia beat, and the smooth muscle contracts, moving the egg toward the uterus.
 Fertilization usually takes place within the oviduct and the developing embryo is moved toward the uterus.
 It usually takes the egg or embryo a week to travel through the oviduct.

-The uterus is a structure about the size of a woman’s fist.
+The uterus is a structure about the size of a person’s fist.
 The uterus has a thick muscular wall and is lined with an endometrium rich in blood vessels and mucus glands that develop and thicken during the female cycle.
 Thickening of the endometrium prepares the uterus to receive the fertilized egg or zygote, which will then implant itself in the endometrium.
 The uterus supports the developing embryo and fetus during gestation.
 Contractions of the smooth muscle in the uterus aid in forcing the baby through the vagina during labor.
 If fertilization does not occur, a portion of the lining of the uterus sloughs off during each menstrual period.
 The endometrium builds up again in preparation for implantation.
 Part of the uterus, called the cervix, protrudes into the top of the vagina.

 The vagina is a muscular tube that serves several purposes.
 It allows menstrual flow to leave the body.
 It is the receptacle for the penis during intercourse and the pathway for the delivery of offspring.